 These beautiful restaurants in Seattle need to go on your special-occasion bucket list.

 The old adage, “You eat with your eyes first” refers to the appearance of a restaurant’s food and not the restaurant itself.
 That being said, you can’t deny that being in a beautiful space really elevates a night of dining out.
-If you have a special occasion coming up or a dinner with someone you’d like to impress, you’ll want to consult our list of the most beautiful restaurants in Seattle.
-These restaurants not only have top-tier food and drink, but they also went above and beyond to deliver a visually memorable experience.
+If you have a special occasion coming up or a dinner with someone you’d like to impress, consult our list of the most beautiful restaurants in Seattle.
+These restaurants not only have top-tier food and drink, but they also went above and beyond to deliver a visually memorable experience and romantic ambiance.

 Here are the most beautiful restaurants in Seattle: